textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

 # The pluggable_ui function

 The main purpose of the `pluggable_ui` function is to provide additional event/step hooks to modify or extend the administration side user interface.
-Whereas [core callbacks](/development/core-callbacks-reference) and [admin-side events and steps](/development/admin-side-events-and-steps) are more general hooks that allow you to intercept the entire form submission process or to rewrite an entire page using search/replace, `pluggable_ui()` is far more granular.
+Whereas [core callbacks](/development/core-callbacks-reference) and [administration-side events and steps](/development/administration-side-events-and-steps) are more general hooks that allow you to intercept the entire form submission process or to rewrite an entire page using search/replace, `pluggable_ui()` is far more granular.
 Each callback point allows the developer or theme designer to tweak a single or block-based visual element of the user interface.

 **Contents**